awslabs/graphstorm/docs/source/cli/graph-construction/distributed/index.rst

     :align: center

 * **GSProcessing**: It accepts tabular files in parquet/CSV format, and prepares the raw data into structured data for partitioning, including edge and node data, transformation details, and node id mappings.
-* **GSPartition**: It will process these structured datasets to create multiple partitions in `DGL Distributed Graph <https://docs.dgl.ai/en/latest/api/python/dgl.distributed.html#distributed-graph>`_ format for distributed model training and inference.
+* **GSPartition**: It will process these structured data to create multiple partitions in `DGL Distributed Graph <https://docs.dgl.ai/en/latest/api/python/dgl.distributed.html#distributed-graph>`_ format for distributed model training and inference.

 The following sections provide guidance on doing GSProcessing and GSPartition.
 In addition, this tutorial also offers an example that demonstrates the end-to-end distributed graph construction process.